Essay Competition

 First place: Daniel Clark (Writer and translator), ‘The Marvellous Matadero’.
 Mr Clark won £750.

-Listen to an audio recording of ‘The Marvellous Matadero’ on SoundCloud and here:
+Alternatively, you can listen to an audio recording of ‘The Marvellous Matadero’ on our SoundCloud.

 Second place: Francesca Jackson (LLM student, Lancaster University), ‘Richard Ryder once wrote…’.
 Ms Jackson won £500.